dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 - `key`: the key that is being created or modified. e.g. `/home/sww/dev.md`
 - `value`: the value stored at that key.
-- `seq`: the sequence number of this entry in the hypercore.
+- `feedSeq`: the sequence number of this entry in the hypercore.
 0 is the first, 1 the second, and so forth.
 - `path`: a 2-bit hash sequence of the key's components
 - `trie`: a navigation structure used with `path` to find a desired key